mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 You can see that the object has the same structure we used to track the `innerHTML` assignment.

 Putting an object literal in the code is a bit verbose and generating code in Babel isn't much fun.
-So instead of generating an object literal we instead write a function that generates the object for us:
+So instead of using an object literal we instead write a function that generates the object for us:

 {% highlight javascript %}
 var greeting = f__StringLiteral("Hello")